musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 description: A practical guide to building infrastructure and automation for predictive and generative AI projects on Azure.
 img: ml_cover.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [ai, machine-learning, predictive-ai, generative-ai, mlops, devops, kubernetes, azure, azure-machine-learning, cloud-infrastructure, model-deployment, platform-engineering]
+tags: [ai, mlops, devops, kubernetes, azure, azure-machine-learning, platform-engineering]
 ---

 Many of us have hundreds of photos sitting in our phone galleries that never see the light of day.
 Snapping a picture is effortless but capturing one good enough to share takes more effort.
 The same is true for AI projects.
 Building a prototype can be quick and exciting, but turning that prototype into something reliable, scalable, and secure in production requires a very different kind of effort.